jbiason/blog/content/reviews/books/clean-code-a-handbook-of-agile-software-craftsmanship.md

 +++
-title = "Clean Code: A Handbook of Agile Software Craftsmanship - Robert C. Martin" date = 2015-01-25
+title = "Clean Code: A Handbook of Agile Software Craftsmanship - Robert C. Martin" date = 2015-01-25 updated = 2021-02-12

 [taxonomies]
-tags = ["books", "robert c. martin", "it", "reviews", "3 stars"]
+tags = ["books", "robert c. martin", "it", "reviews", "stars:3", "published:2007"]
 +++

 [GoodReads Summary](https://www.goodreads.com/book/show/3735293-clean-code):
 Even bad code can function.
-But if code isn t clean, it can bring a development organization to its knees.
+But if code isn't clean, it can bring a development organization to its knees.
 Every year, countless hours and significant resources are lost because of poorly written code.
-But it doesn t have to be that way.
+But it doesn't have to be that way.

 <!-- more -->